How To Divide Up A Property During A Divorce

 Your property is likely to be one of the most valuable assets that you own together, so naturally this might be the trickiest asset to divide.
 If you are both eager to sell your property quickly, you could opt to sell through a quick home-buying company such as We Buy Any Home.
 We provide you with an initial offer within 24 hours of contact – enabling completion on a house sale in as little as seven days, so that you can start moving on with your life as soon as possible.

-Once you have come to a firm arrangement regarding all of your assets, you can use a solicitor to make your agreement legally binding.
+Once you have come to a firm arrangement regarding all of your assets, you can use a solicitor to make your agreement legally binding, a clean break.

 IF YOU CAN’T AGREE…